aaronrancsik/prismedia/README.md

-  -c, --category=STRING  Category for the videos, see below. [ default: Films] --cca  License should be CreativeCommon Attribution (affects Youtube upload only) -p, --privacy=STRING Choose between public, unlisted or private. [default: private] -h --help  Show this help.
+  -c, --category=STRING  Category for the videos, see below. [ default: Films] --cca  License should be CreativeCommon Attribution (affects Youtube upload only) -p, --privacy=STRING Choose between public, unlisted or private. [default: private] --disable-comments  Disable comments (Peertube only) [default: comments are enabled] -h --help  Show this help.
   --version  Show version.